wonderwp/Documentation/src/01_Installation/Installing_WonderWp_with_an_existing_WordPress_site.md

 }
 ```

-Don't forget to replace yourauthorname and yourprojectname by your own values.
+Don't forget to replace `yourauthorname/yourprojectname` by your own values.

 - If you do have one already, what's important is to add the **extra** section to yours.